25 mm automatic air defense gun M1940 (72-K): Evaluation

 The 72-K was intended for infantry regimental air defense as a lighter, more mobile counterpart of the heavier 61-K. Guns serving at this level (and usually finding themselves at the frontline) required compact sizes and light weights for easy concealment and maneuverability.
 The 72-K, due to its heavy four-wheeled carriage, is somewhat inconsistent with these requirements.
 Shirokorad argues that the 72-K was an erroneous development, which ought to be replaced by a lighter VYa cannon-based anti-aircraft gun with a detachable two-wheel carriage.
 In practical situations however, the 72-K usually found itself sharing the post with the 61-K, which was more effective but less maneuverable.
-Mass production of the 72-K only managed to get up to speed in 1943, which resulted in the Red Army having virtually no light anti-aircraft cannons during the first half of the Great Patriotic War.
+Mass production of the 72-K only managed to get up to speed in 1943, which resulted in the Red Army having virtually no light anti-aircraft cannons during the first half of the Second World War.